canariecaf/cds/README.md

-# cds
+# A SAML2 Central Discovery Service

-A Central Discovery Service
+This is a github controlled version of the SWITCHwayf